- Iron supplements for pregnant women

 What supplements should I avoid while breastfeeding?

-Any supplement you take should l state that it is safe take while breastfeeding.
-If you are unsure speak with your pharmacist, midwife or doctor.
+Any supplement you take should state that it is safe to take while breastfeeding.
+If you are unsure, speak with your pharmacist, midwife or doctor.

 When a baby arrives your focus shifts to their every want and need.

-It is very common that parents and particularly mothers and people who have given birth may neglect their own health and well-being.
-BUT for a heathy baby we need to look after ourselves first.
+Commonly, parents and particularly mothers and people who have given birth may neglect their own health and well-being.
+But for a healthy baby, we need to look after ourselves first.

 Whether you are breastfeeding or not, getting enough of the right vitamins and minerals supports yourself and your body to recover and heal and lessens the chance of running into issues.